 Any grade lower than a “C” is a failing grade.
 The failing grade is included in the calculations for the student’s GPA, and no credits are counted towards graduation.
 If a failed course is a required course, it must be retaken and passed with a grade of B or better.

 Applicants are required to have a minimum GPA of 2.7 in all undergraduate coursework to qualify for admission.

-Applicants with a GPA below 2.7 may be considered for conditional admission on probation by completing the application and providing two letters of recommendation and a personal statement for evaluation.
+Applicants with a GPA below 2.7 may be considered for conditional admission on probation by completing the application, providing two letters of recommendation, and submitting a personal statement for evaluation.